 Gordon Sanghera, Co-founder & CEO, Oxford Nanopore (Oxford)

 Gordon Sanghera is co-founder of Oxford Nanopore, one of the only three Biotech unicorns in Europe, alongside CureVac and Immunocore.
 He was appointed CEO in June 2005 and brings over 20 years’ experience in the design, development and global launch of disruptive platform sensor technologies.
 Oxford Nanopore is one of the only companies in the world right now that could threaten the NGS monopoly of Illumina.
-It’s very valuable but good luck with that!
+He announced earlier this year that the company is considering a dual listing in Hong Kong and London in the next 18 months.
+Sanghera says the company is considering the Hong Kong listing, as it is looking to expand into China as it is expecting it to soon become its largest market.

 Mike Ward, Chief Information Officer, Informa/SCRIP (London)